-&lt;sup>104 CoJ, Climate Change Strategic Framework, 2015.

-&lt;sup>105 CoJ, Integrated Environmental Management Policy, 2005.

-environmental concerns and links them to relevant City programmes for implementation.
+While water sensitive planning and design enjoys less attention in the City's IDP than in its SDF, the IDP still identifies the need to provide enhanced, quality services and sustainable environmental practices as fundamental to implementing its strategic development priorities.105 The Climate Change Strategic Framework106 is one instrument the City relies on to achieve this outcome.
+The Framework focuses on the organisational aspects necessary to improve the City's response to climate change.
+In addition, the City's Integrated Environmental Management Policy107 identifies environmental concerns and links them to relevant City programmes for implementation.
 Water sensitive principles are included in water resource conservation and planning by promoting responsible land use planning practices, including storm water attenuation, the implementation of urban greening programmes, and the inclusion of environmental and sustainability concerns in development applications.

-The City's long-term Growth and Development Strategy (G&D Strategy) emphasises the need to secure sustainable water management practices to ensure water security.
-It promotes the creation of localised opportunities to save water, which includes developing mechanisms to reduce water resource contamination, incorporating more strategic water recycling and institutionalising the urban water cycle of waste water, potable water, storm water, and grey water re-use into the City's water management system.
+The City's long-term Growth and Development Strategy108 (G&D Strategy) emphasises the need to secure sustainable water management practices to ensure water security.109 It promotes the creation of localised opportunities to save water, which includes developing mechanisms to reduce water resource contamination, incorporating more strategic water recycling and institutionalising the urban water cycle of waste water, potable water, storm water, and grey water re-use into the City's water management system.110

 The strongest support for water sensitivity and WSUD principles is found in the City's climate change policies.
-Its Adaptation Plan identifies contaminated water, particularly from storm water runoff, as a serious threat to the quality of its surface water sources and the environmental integrity of natural watercourses.
+Its Adaptation Plan111 identifies contaminated water, particularly from storm water runoff, as a serious threat to the quality of its surface water sources and the environmental integrity of natural watercourses.
 Given the effects of climate change - including increased risk of urban flooding, particularly in informal settlements - the Adaptation Plan reinforces the need to adopt adequate storm water infrastructure and incorporate other adaptation measures into low cost housing.
-It identifies sustainable urban drainage systems - which form part of WSUD and include permeable pavements in open spaces - as a potential adaptive action to minimise urban flooding.
-But this is only proposed in trial form to determine the benefits, costs and maintenance requirements.
-It also proposes storm water recycling initiatives to enhance water supply management and promote water security in the City.
-The City's Storm Water By-law is aligned to the traditional linear approach to storm water management and provides little support for WSUD mechanisms.
+It identifies sustainable urban drainage systems - which form part of WSUD and include permeable pavements in open spaces - as a potential adaptive action to minimise urban flooding.112 But this is only proposed in trial form to determine the benefits, costs and maintenance requirements.
+It also proposes storm water recycling initiatives to enhance water supply management and promote water security in the City.113 The City's Storm Water By-law114 is aligned to the traditional linear approach to storm water management and provides little support for WSUD mechanisms.
 Responsibility for these storm water management practices remains with the Johannesburg Road Agency (JRA), detaching it from the management of water more generally.